Dataram57/git-mirror_tracker/readme.md

 ### Problems?

-- Forks have the same root commit hashes. repoPath and repoName is what can then distingioush these repos.
+- Forks have the same root commit hashes. repoPath and repoName is what can then distinguish these repos.